 The responsibility of the Complainant is to provide an estimate of value which uses an established valuation method and is adequately supported.
-The Complainant provided a number of rent comparables which ranged from \$5.20 to \$6.50 per square foot for industrial uses with lease terms beginning from 2001 to 2008 (Ex.
-3C pgs 12 - 15) which were from 3 or 4 neighbouring buildings.
+The Complainant provided a number of rent comparables which ranged from \$5.20 to \$8.85 per square foot for industrial uses with lease terms beginning from 2001 to 2008 (Ex.
+3C pgs 40 - 43) which were from 3 or 4 neighbouring buildings.
 The legislation requires that the valuation be completed using "typical" rates.
-The CARB concluded there were too few lease examples and not a sufficiently consistent pattern to accept that \$5.75 per square foot was a "typical" rate.
+The CARB concluded there were too few lease examples and not a sufficiently consistent pattern to accept that \$5.50 per square foot was a "typical" rate.
 Too many adjustments were required (e.g. adjust for lease commencement, tenancy size) and the CARB concluded there was insufficient evidence to support the adjustments.
 As was the case in the rental rate discussion, the vacancy rate used is to be the "typical" rate.
 The dispersion in the vacancy rate examples from 0% in 4 properties to 100% in one property (Ex.
 2C pg 4) left the CARB uncomfortable that any analysis of "typical" could be discerned from the evidence.

 With respect to the capitalization rate, the CARB has previously identified concerns with putting a great deal of weight on third party evidence particularly given the nature of the disclaimers attached to the reports (Ex.
-2C pg 19).
+2C pg 22).
 The only hard data on capitalization rate then, is one (Aug.
-2009) sale which occurred after the valuation date in the NE quadrant which is some distance from the subject.
+2009) sale which occurred after the valuation date in the NE quadrant which is some distance from the subject (Ex.
+2C pg 23).
 Without additional support, the CARB is reluctant to put much weight on the implied capitalization rate value.
 So, with the IAV, the CARB has insufficient confidence in the inputs to conclude that the requested value is valid.
-In addition, in previous hearings, the Complainant had suggested that meaningful reductions in value could be obtained even if one were to use a 1% vacancy rate.
-Use of a 1% vacancy rate in this Complaint provides support for the assessment